mozilla-services/docs/source/storage/apis-2.0.rst

 * The WBO fields "parentid" and "predecessorid" have been removed, along with the corresponding query parameters on all requests.

 * Timestamps are now reported in integer milliseconds rather than decimal seconds.

 * The **GET /info/quota** request now returns an object with keys named "usage" and "quota", rather than just a list of numbers.

+* The **GET /storage/collection** request now returns a JSON object rather than a JSON list, to guard against certain security issues in older browsers.

 * The query parameters for **DELETE /storage/collection** have been removed.
   The only operations now supported are "delete these specific ids" and